dobbe2/baseballScoreboard/README.md

 ## Known Bugs

 - The API's collection of images that is used to get the MLB team logos is incomplete, and there are a few teams without images (Sorry Yankees Fans).
+- I reached out to the API owner to have the image files updated, hopefully the images will be posted soon